AlAliMazen/Wordle-Game/README.md

 # UX
-🚀 **merit & beyond**

 Wordle game has the theme which resembles the traffic lights.
-From the first glance I thought it like so, wheever the letter turns green, go with this letter at the same position.
+From the first glance I thought it like so, whenever the letter turns green, go with this letter at the same position.
 Whenever it is yellow, prepare yourself to use this letter but on a different position.
 Thought Red Light doesn't fit in, rather it is gray which is nto that intuitive for player indicating that this letter is not included in the word.

-I think in the future, I will repace the gray color with a soft red color for indicating a warning not to use this letter again.
+I think in the future, I will replace the gray color with a soft red color for indicating a warning not to use this letter again.
 Red color has the characteristics that it refers to something either not good or even wrong.
 Discussing this topic with my friends, thy find the gray color not that suitable for this indication and that is why I will properly replace it with soft red color from the color platte I used in the whole game.

 ## Target Audience
-🚀 **merit & beyond**

 - On one side, this game targets English learners whi want to test their knowledge to guess 5 letter words based on the game board which is very helpful.

 - On the other side, it targets the junior developers who want to test their understanding of JavaScript and the interactivity between UI (HTML and CSS) amd backend with (JS).

 ## Project Goals
-🚀 **merit & beyond**

-- Mainyl is the ability to have interaction between end user and the website.
+- Mainly is the ability to have interaction between end user and the website.
 Project Goal for Wordle Game is to take user choice, process it and get the consequence of that choice.

-- Another goald is to build a game which is internationally known but with a differnt code base.
+- Another goal is to build a game which is internationally known but with a different code base.
 The idea is not to repeat the same code and have a code clone, but rather to build this game with a different code base and as simple as possible make it possible for future learner to know that it is still possible and can even be improved.

 ## User Stories
-🚀 **merit & beyond**

 ### Site User Stories
-🚀 **merit & beyond**

-Many of my friends reposrted that the game is very interestting but it should have some features like giving hints about the random word which can make is easier to anticpate the game.
-This feature is a good feature to have in the future as I am also conveniced about it.
+Many of my friends reported that the game is very interesting but it should have some features like giving hints about the random word which can make is easier to anticipate the game.
+This feature is a good feature to have in the future as I am also convinced about it.

 ### Developer Stories
-🚀 **merit & beyond**

-- As a developer I have though, it is going to be difficult to implement the logic of the wordle game, but it turns to be not that hard after making use of the functinos and instrcution shown by the JS Essentials by Code Institue.
-I could understand the Game logic and I started implementing the fuctions on after another as the module goes on.
-It is worth mentioning that searching the web for JS is very helpful and overwohlming at the same time.
+- As a developer I have though, it is going to be difficult to implement the logic of the wordle game, but it turns to be not that hard after making use of the function and instructions shown by the JS Essentials by Code Institute.
+I could understand the Game logic and I started implementing the functions one after another as the module goes on.
+It is worth mentioning that searching the web for JS is very helpful and overwhelming at the same time.

 ## Design Choices
-🚀 **merit & beyond**

 Your site is most likely geared to a certain audience, and your design choices should tie into them.
 Let the assessors know your thought process.